nsviel/Obstacle_Detection_System/README.md

 The proposed system is composed of 3 modules:
 - **Ground - Capture module (1)** ( [link](https://github.com/nsviel/-Obstacle-Data_acquisition_module) ) This module is in charge of receiving the LiDAR output data, transmiting it to an Edge server and assuring inter-communication between up-level modules and the LiDAR in order to remotly command the LiDAR parameters (e.g, motor activation, speed).

-- **Edge server module (2)**
+- **Edge - Edge computing module (2)**
   - **Hub component** ( [link](https://github.com/nsviel/-Obstacle-Edge_orchestrator_component) ) Installed on the Edge server, it receives the data sent by the Data acquisition module.
 It is also reponsible of info and data transmission amongst the other components and the Control interface module.
   - **SLAM component** ( [link](https://github.com/nsviel/-Obstacle-Data_processing_component) ) It computes the raw LiDAR data into ego-localized full-frame point clouds in PLY binary format.
   - **AI component** Ensure the obstacle detection with geo-localized full-frame point clouds as input.

-- **Control module (3)** ( [link](https://github.com/nsviel/-Obstacle-Control_interface_module) ) A GUI which allows to control the entire system parameters and LiDAR state.
+- **Cloud - Control module (3)** ( [link](https://github.com/nsviel/-Obstacle-Control_interface_module) ) A GUI which allows to control the entire system parameters and LiDAR state.
 A visual data and module representation which colored connection links permits to get a constant overall indicator of the system correct functioning.